Meyllos/miracle-shop-frontend/README.md

 # miracle-shop-frontend
-Miracle Shop is a web application which allow a user to buy goods and to access other information easily
+Miracle Shop is a web application which allow a user to purchase, rent goods and to access other information easily